 - When added, iodine (I–) interacts with CV+ to form large crystal violet-iodine (CV-I) complexes within the cytoplasm and outer layers of the cell.

 - The decolorizing agent (ethanol or an ethanol and acetone solution) interacts with the lipids of the membranes of both Gram-positive and Gram-negative bacteria.
-Since, Gram negative organism have thin peptidoglycan layer (1-2 layers) and have additional lipopolysaccharide layer which gets dissolved due to the addition of alcohol, so Gram negative organism fails to retain the complex and gets decolorized as the complex is washed away.
+Since Gram-negative organism have a thin peptidoglycan layer (1-2 layers) and have an additional lipopolysaccharide layer that gets dissolved due to the addition of alcohol, so Gram-negative organism fails to retain the complex and gets decolorized as the complex is washed away.

 - In contrast, a Gram-positive cell becomes dehydrated from an ethanol treatment.
 This closes the pores in the cell wall and prevents the stain from exiting the cell.
 The large CV-I complexes become trapped within the Gram-positive cell also due to the thick and multi-layered (40 layers) nature of its peptidoglycan.

-- After decolourization, the Gram-positive cell remains purple and the Gram-negative cell loses its purple colour.
-Counterstain, which is usually positively charged Safranine or Basic fuchsin, is applied last to give decolorized Gram-negative bacteria a pink or red colour.
+- After decolorization, the Gram-positive cell remains purple and the Gram-negative cell loses its purple color.
+Counterstain, which is usually positively charged Safranine or Basic fuchsin, is applied last to give decolorized Gram-negative bacteria a pink or red color.